 - 1. The intern is encouraged to first address the problem directly with the staff member involved. - 2.
-If a resolution is not achieved, the intern should submit a written grievance using the Grievance Form and discuss the problem with the Training Director within 30 calendar days of the event. - a.
-If the grievance is between the intern and the Training Director, the intern should submit a written grievance using the Grievance Form and discuss the problem with the Chief Psychologist. - 3.
-The intern should receive a written response from the Training Director (or Chief Psychologist) within five working days of submitting his/her grievance. - a.
-In some circumstances, the Training Director (or Chief Psychologist) may schedule a joint meeting with the intern and staff member prior to submitting his/her written response in order to clarify issues and address the intern's concern.
-If a resolution is achieved during this meeting, it can be documented using the Grievance Form.

-- 4. If a resolution is not achieved or the intern wishes to challenge the resolution of the Training Director, or other supervisors, the intern may present their grievance, in writing, to the Chief Psychologist or equivalent within five working days of receiving the written response from the Training Director.
+If a resolution is not achieved, the intern should submit a written grievance using the Grievance Form and discuss the problem with the Training Director within 30 calendar days of the event. - 3.
+The intern should receive a written response from the Training Director within five working days of submitting his/her grievance. - a.
+In some circumstances, the Training Director may schedule a joint meeting with the intern and supervisor prior to submitting his/her written response in order to clarify issues and address the intern's concern.
+If a resolution is achieved during this meeting, it can be documented using the Grievance Form. - 4.
+If a resolution is not achieved or the intern wishes to challenge the resolution of the Training Director or other supervisors, the intern may present their grievance, in writing, to the Chief Psychologist or equivalent within five working days of receiving the written response from the Training Director.
 The intern shall receive a written response from the Chief Psychologist within five working days. - 5.
 If the intern feels that a resolution is not achieved, the intern may present the problem to the Labor Relations Office, the Vice President of Labor Relations or designee.
 The intern receives a written response within five working days from the date of the grievance hearing that results from their grievance to the Labor Relations Office.